-Other dishes to look out for include Or Lam – a vegetable stew, Sai Oua – Lao sausage, Sin Savanh – a kind of Lao beef jerky, Tam Mak Houng – spicy green papaya salad, Khao Poon – noodle soup, and the famous Luang Prabang Salad.
+Other Luang Prabang food to look out for includes Or Lam – a vegetable stew, Sai Oua – Lao sausage, Sin Savanh – a kind of Lao beef jerky, Tam Mak Houng – spicy green papaya salad, Khao Poon – noodle soup, and the famous Luang Prabang Salad.

-After eating our way through town, here are what we found to be the best restaurants in Luang Prabang:
+If you are trying to choose where to eat in Luang Prabang, here are what we found to be the best restaurants in Luang Prabang Laos:

-Tamarind is a great place to start your adventure with Lao cuisine.
+Tamarind restaurant Luang Prabang is a great place to start your adventure with Lao cuisine.
 Run by Lao national Joy, and his Australian wife Caroline, Tamarind aims to introduce Lao specialties to visitors in a welcoming homely environment.

 We enjoyed our first try of Laap at Tamarind, and also loved their house specialty – Lemongrass stuffed with Chicken and Herbs.
 Don’t forget to order yourself a Lao Lao cocktail – made with potent rice whisky, this is sure to get your meal off to a good start!